AND THE CHAMBER OF SECRETS

 In "The Chamber of Secrets" a neurotically masochistic slave elf named Doby visits Harry with warnings to stay away from Hogwartz.
 But with the new school year approaching, and his currently disastrous living situation with his abusive aunt and uncle, Harry can't bear the thought of missing out on the happiest times of his life back at school.
 As Ron's brothers rescue Harry from his earthly hell via a flying car, Harry is quickly on his way to Hogwarts for his second set of adventures in wizard land.
 Along the way, Harry and the Weasleys sneak into a bookstore to reunite with Ron and Hermione.
 There, the gang encounters the detestable Malfoy family whose sinister ways never fail to leave a bad taste in your mouth.

 Back at school, Harry discovers the reason behind Doby's insistence on Harry avoiding a return to Hogwartz as students are becoming mysteriously petrified and odious threats show up in bloodstained messages on the walls.
-What's more, there's a deadly monster on the loose, terrifying the students, and aging Headmaster Dumbledore.
+What's more, there's a deadly monster on the loose, terrifying the students and the aging Headmaster Dumbledore.

 Though the Malfoy family is usually up to no good, are the devilish antics really the cause behind the sinister crimes being committed?
 If that weren't enough, Harry seems to be the only one hearing voices beckoning him to follow.
 As he sets out to discover the origin of the voices, he and his duo of sidekicks, Ron and Hermione, stumble upon the Chamber of Secrets, a secret lair that has been opened but once, before now that is.
 More importantly, only the true heir of Salazar Slytherin is apt to open the lair, and likewise, the heir is the only one apt to control the terrifying monster now loose in Hogwartz.

-With time working against the three witchlings, Harry and the gang work to solve the mystery behind Salazar's true heir, save the petrified children, and slay the beast all in time for their next lesson in "Defense Against the Dark Arts" held by the creepy Professor Gilroy?
+With time working against the three witchlings, Harry and the gang work to solve the mystery behind Salazar's true heir, save the petrified children, and slay the beast all in time for their next lesson in "Defense Against the Dark Arts" held by the creepy Professor Gilroy.
 And what's with the invisible diary?

-With a good balance of mystery, drama, fantasy, and action, "Chamber of Secrets" keeps one guessing from start to finish who the true heir of Salazar Slytherin is going to be.
+With a good balance of mystery, drama, fantasy, and action, "Chamber of Secrets" keeps one guessing from start to finish as to who the true heir of Salazar Slytherin is going to be.
 Also credible were the special effects, which were second to none considering the context.
 However, the scene with the spiders did border on cheesy.

 Equally enjoyable was the addition of Doby, whose performance, though disturbing at times, was hilariously entertaining, and rivaled that of the "Lord of the Rings" Gollum sans the villainy.
 With an encore performance that keeps you wanting more, it's a safe bet that "The Prisoner of Azkaban" sequel is going to be, yet another blockbuster hit.